integrated-land-simulator/model_description/descript/matsiro_snow.md

 The snow cover fraction is diagnosed in the SUBROUTINE SSNOWD\_DRV, a driver of a Subgrid SNOW Distribution (SSNOWD) submodel developed by Liston (2004), with a physically based parameterization of sub-grid snow distribution considering various factors such as differences in topography, the time of snowfall or snow melting, etc (Nitta et al., 2014, Tatebe et al., 2019).

 The snow cover fraction is formulated for accumulation and ablation seasons separately.
-For the accumulation season, snowfall occures uniformly and the snow cover fraction is assumed to be equal in the grid cell.
+For the accumulation season, snowfall occures uniformly and the snow cover fraction is assumed to be unity in the grid cell.
 For the ablation season, the snow cover fraction decreases based on the sub-grid distribution of the snow water equivalent.
 Under the assumption of uniform melt depth $D\_m$, the sum of snow-free and snow-covered fraction equals unity:

 $$
 \int\_0^{D\_m} f(D)dD + \int\_{D\_m}^\infty f(D)dD = 1, \tag{8-1}
 $$
 where $D$ is the snow water equivalent depth and $f(D)$ is the probability distribution function (PDF) of snow water equivalent depth within the grid cell.
 The snow depth distribution within each grid cell is assumed to follow a lognormal distribution:

 $$